trendscenter/MRIAnomalyDetectionApp-VCID/privacyDataTransforms.md

-Yes, modifying or transforming MRI data in ways that make it difficult to match with other datasets is another approach to preserving privacy.
+Modifying or transforming MRI data in ways that make it difficult to match with other datasets is another approach to preserving privacy.
 This can be done by stretching or altering the data in a manner that maintains its usefulness for analysis or research while obscuring details that could be used for identification.
 Here are some methods and considerations:

 1. **Data Transformation Techniques**:
    - **Spatial Transformations**: Altering the geometry of the image, such as stretching, skewing, or rotating.
 These transformations change the spatial relationships within the data.